 We are on five continents.
 Our languages and situations are often very different, but the diversity converges with the internet and specifically through this journal of scientific level.

-In each edition a single theme is addressed, but by three authors from three different linguistic and cultural areas.
+In each issue a single topic is addressed, but by three authors from three different linguistic and cultural areas.
 This naturally opens up bibliographies in English, French and Spanish.